I've sold my car - what now?

 If you are the registered keeper of the vehicle:

-- MOT certificate (if your car has had one, i.e., it is three or more years old).
+- MOT certificate (if your car needs one, i.e., it is three or more years old).

 - Photo ID (driving licence or passport).